elestilo/el./Select2-fields-not-working-in-3.0.x.md

 ## Possible causes

+- A generic JavaScript error stopping scripts from running.
 - A plugin/theme loading v3 Select2 globally on all admin pages, including WooCommerce pages
 - A WooCommerce extension that has not been updated [following these instructions](https://github.com/woocommerce/woocommerce/wiki/2.6.x-to-3.0.0-Developer-Migration-Notes#select2-version-4).

+## Finding a JavaScript error

+JavaScript errors can be looked up in the console.
+To do this, in Chrome browser, go to `View > Developer > JavaScript console`.

+A panel will open up at the bottom of the screen.
+Refresh the page, and see what errors are displayed.
+If there is no error or obvious cause, continue on.

 ## Finding the conflict